 This is intravesical treatment.
 "Intra" means "inside" and "vesical" means "bladder."
+Learn more at BCAN.org/intravesical-therapy.
 This treatment has two approved options for medicine:

 1. Immunotherapy with BCG (Bacille Calmette-Guerin)

 This medicine is an immunotherapy.
 It causes an immune or allergic reaction.
 The BCG used is a weak form of bacteria.
 When these bacteria are put into the bladder, your immune system goes on alert.
 It responds by killing cancer cells on the bladder lining.